vkbo/novelWriter/docs/source/int_customise.rst

    replacetag     =   0,   0,   0
    modifier       =   0,   0,   0

 In the Main section, you must define at least the ``name`` setting.
 The Syntax colour values are RGB numbers on the format ``r, g, b`` where each is an integer from  to 255.
-Omitted values are set to black, except ``background`` which defaults to white,
+Omitted values default to black, except ``background`` which defaults to white,